 3. Roast Levels, Demystified

 The coffee world has developed an almost pathological relationship with light roast.
-The specialty coffee community fetishizes it — correctly, in our opinion, but sometimes to the point of doctrine.
 Let's be honest about what roast level actually means and what the Linea Mini can and can't do with each.

 Dark Roast